 The machine is styled in clean crisp white and is professional looking.
 A pastel, pale blue, mirror-like surface on the base unit and matching applicator badge, adds a touch of class.
 The controls on top of the base unit are simple and clearly laid out next to applicator cradled in the centre.

-A thick flexible cord attaches the white applicator to the base unit.
+A thick flexible cord that doesn’t tangle attaches the white applicator to the base unit.
 The applicator is about the size of an electric epilator.
 It’s light weight and extremely comfortable to hold.

 Read the user manual